How often do I need my chimney swept?

 Is it OK to dry wood next to the stove?

 Not really.
 Many people do this, and get off scot free.
 However for those poor souls who are not so lucky, the consequences can be fatal.
 Even if the house does not catch fire, the burning wood will fill the place with smoke, which can still be fatal on its own.
-In addition, this usually will result in the room or rooms being so badly smoke damaged that a complete redecoration will be needed.
+In addition, this will usually result in the room or rooms being so badly smoke damaged that a complete redecoration will be needed.
 Bad cases involve stripping off the plaster.

 Can I burn wet or unseasoned wood?